If having children leads to some percentage of them ending up in hell, is it still reasonable to continue having them? Possibly.

 ~ Matthew 7:13

-This problem truly baffles me.
 The Bible tells us that God ultimately wins the war against Satan, but how can God declare Himself the victor when Satan has collected the most souls?
 God may win the final battle, but Satan appears to have won the war.

-Should atheists/naturalists stop having children?
+Should atheists stop having children?
 It’s debatable.

 If you are fortunate enough not to be one of the millions of people who suffer in severe poverty or the horrors of some war, life can be a fantastic ride with or without gods.